-Says tax consultant Susan Aki-Sanford, “The IRS can be brutal and has a wider latitude and more resources to collect than normal debt collectors.
+Says tax expert Susan Aki-Sanford, “The IRS can be brutal and has a wider latitude and more resources to collect than normal debt collectors.
 IRS collectors aggressively pursue taxes owed.
 Debt to [Uncle Sam] takes precedence over other types of debt.”

-According to the IRS, if you owe taxes and you don’t respond to the first bill, they’ll send you at least one more.
+According to the IRS, if you owe taxes and don’t respond to the first bill, they’ll send you at least one more.
 The second bill will include accrued interest and penalties.
 If you still don’t respond, they’ll begin collection actions.